EdungDivinefavour/MailGuard/TROUBLESHOOTING.md

 2. Start Docker
 3. Run: `cd mailguard-server && docker-compose up -d`

-You can test without Tika for basic email body detection, but attachment extraction needs Tika.
+You can test without Tika for basic email body detection, but you'll need it for attachment extraction.

 ### Port Already in Use